brandonbloom/test2/README.md

 # test2

-Test2 is a modular, composable testing lib for Clojure.
+Test2 is a modular testing lib for Clojure.

 It has a ring-like [SPEC](SPEC.md), so that different parts can be changed out for alternatives.
 For example, if you want a different